 These partial scholarships are awarded to incoming freshmen upon acceptance to a bachelor of science degree program at Vaughn.
 Students will be considered for awards based on their grades and exam scores by Vaughn's scholarship committee.
 Residential Leadership Scholarship recipients' academic progress is reviewed at the end of each academic year to determine renewal.
-Scholarship recipients must maintain a GPA of no less than 3.0 to continue to participate in the scholarship program at Vaughn.
-Students with extraordinary circumstances will be reviewed by the director of admissions.
+Scholarship recipients must maintain a GPA of no less than 2.7 to continue to participate in the scholarship program at Vaughn.
+Students with extraordinary circumstances will be reviewed by the Vaughn's Scholarship Committee.